Perry So

-Perry Pak Hin So (蘇柏軒; born 1982) is the principal conductor of the Orquesta Sinfónica de Navarra.
+Perry Pak Hin So (蘇柏軒; born 1982) is the principal director and conductor of the New Haven Symphony Orchestra and the artistic director and chief conductor of the Orquesta Sinfónica de Navarra.
 Between 2008 and 2012 he was the Assistant, subsequently Associate Conductor of the Hong Kong Philharmonic Orchestra.
 In 2009/10 he was a conducting fellow of the Los Angeles Philharmonic.

 Born in Hong Kong in 1982, So enrolled in King George V School in Hong Kong.
-Upon graduation, So attended and graduated from Yale University with a degree in Comparative Literature, where he began his conducting studies, leading the Saybrook Orchestra and the Opera Theatre of Yale College where he was a member of Skull and Bones.
+Upon graduation, So attended and graduated from Yale University with a degrees in comparative literature and BA in music with concentrations in orchestral conducting, and also concentrations on four instruments violin, viola, piano, and organ.
+At Yale is where he began his conducting studies, leading the Berkeley Orchestra and the Opera Theatre of Yale.
+He was also the organist for Yale’s Collegium Musicum.
+He is also a member of Skull and Bones Club.
 He subsequently studied with Gustav Meier at the Peabody Institute.

 In April 2008 So received the first and special prizes at the Fifth International Prokofiev Conducting Competition in Saint Petersburg, Russia.
 His 2012 recording of American violin concertos with German violinist Alexander_Gilman_(violin_musician) and the Cape Philharmonic Orchestra was awarded a Diapason d'Or.
 He was Musical Americas New Artist of the Month for October 2009, and his mentors include Edo de Waart and Esa-Pekka Salonen.
 He also worked with Gustavo Dudamel, John Adams, Lorin Maazel, Rafael Frühbeck de Burgos and Herbert Blomstedt during his residency with the Los Angeles Philharmonic.